 We recognize all derivative financial instruments as either assets or liabilities at fair value in the Consolidated Balance Sheet.
 We value our forward exchange contracts using a market approach.
 We use a valuation model based on inputs including forward and spot prices for currency and interest rate curves.
-We did not change our valuation techniques during fiscal 2023, 2022, or 2021.
+We did not change our valuation techniques during fiscal 2024, 2023, or 2022.
 It is our policy to execute such instruments with major financial institutions that we believe to be creditworthy and not to enter into derivative financial instruments for speculative purposes.
 We diversify our foreign currency forward exchange contracts among counterparties to minimize exposure to any one of these entities.
 Our foreign currency forward exchange contracts are usually denominated in currencies of major industrial countries.
-The U.S. dollar-equivalent gross notional amount of our forward exchange contracts totaled \$2,254.0 million at September 30, 2023.
-Currency pairs (buy/sell) comprising the most significant contract notional values were Euro/United States dollar (USD), USD/Canadian dollar, USD/Swiss Franc, and USD/Mexican peso.
+The U.S. dollar-equivalent gross notional amount of our forward exchange contracts totaled \$2,106.1 million at September 30, 2024.
+Currency pairs (buy/sell) comprising the most significant contract notional values were Euro/United States dollar (USD), USD/Canadian dollar, USD/ Singapore dollar, USD/Swiss Franc, United Kingdom pound/USD, and USD/Mexican peso.